OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 or

-`extractpo-oc inputpath outputpath --liquid`
+`extractpo-oc inputpath outputpath`

 Extracts all translatable strings from projects at the specified input path and saves generated POT files at the specified output path.
 It creates one POT file per a project.

-Use the `--liquid` flag to include also .liquid files in the processing.
+This includes liquid views.

 ## Uninstallation